-• This area encourages developing competence in speaking, listening and understanding.
+This area encourages the development of basic listening and attention skills, provides opportunities for children to demonstrate their understanding and develops a wide vocabulary and confident speech skills, which provide the basis for further literacy development.
 It gives each child the tools to be able to communicate effectively and access all other areas of learning.